lukecav/awesome-wp-speed-up/README.md

 * [15 Website Speed Test Tools for Analyzing Web Performance](https://www.keycdn.com/blog/website-speed-test-tools/) - That is why it is important to take advantage of the many free website speed test tools available out there so you can achieve optimal performance.
 * [Batch Optimize JPG Lossy Linux Command Line with jpeg-recompress](https://guides.wp-bullet.com/batch-optimize-jpg-lossy-linux-command-line-with-jpeg-recompress/) - Optimizing your images can feel like black magic sometimes.
 The safest JPG compression is lossless meaning no quality loss (guide), lossy compression has far superior space savings.
 * [Cache AJAX GET Requests with Cloudflare and Varnish](https://guides.wp-bullet.com/cache-ajax-get-requests-with-cloudflare-and-varnish/) - AJAX requests are typically used to provide dynamic content on WordPress sites and bypass cache.
 I have already shown how to Cache AJAX requests with Varnish to bypass PHP and MySQL for AJAX processing by storing the cache in Varnish.
+* [How to Diagnose High Admin-Ajax Usage on Your WordPress Site](https://kinsta.com/blog/admin-ajax/) - A very common scenario when dealing with WordPress is diagnosing high admin-ajax.php usage.
+If you have been working with WordPress for a while, you have most likely encountered this when running speed tests or checking your server access logs.

 Hope this was helpful.